Epstein–Barr virus–associated lymphoproliferative diseases: Fibrin-associated diffuse large B cell lymphoma

 Fibrin-associated diffuse large B cell lymphoma (FA-DLBCL) is included as a provisional entry as a type of DLBCL-CI by the World Health Organization, 2016.
 It is an extremely rare disease that occurs in immunologically competent individuals.
-It is due to the infiltration of large B cells into long-standing, avascular fibrin-based masses that develop in, on, or around long-standing hamartomas, pseudocysts, cardiac myxommas, prosthetic heart valves, thrombus-laden in endovascular grafts, hematomas, hydroceles, and prosthetic implants of the hip.
+It is due to the infiltration of large B cells into long-standing, avascular fibrin-based masses that develop in, on, or around long-standing hamartomas, pseudocysts, cardiac myxomas, prosthetic heart valves, thrombus-laden in endovascular grafts, hematomas, hydroceles, and prosthetic implants of the hip.
 The infiltrations consist of sheets, ribbons, or clusters of proliferating large B cells within avascular tissue that are coated with or contain abundant fibrin plus a paucity or absence of other types of inflammatory cells.
 The large B cells are infected with EBV in latency III and express this virus's EBER, EBNA2, and LMP-1 genes.
 The infiltrations typically do not spread beyond these initial sites and there is no evidence of lymph node, spleen, or other tissue involvement: FA-DLBCL appears to be a non-malignant proliferation of EBV+ large B cells.
 Similar to DLBCL-CI, the development of FA-DLDCL may be due to localized immune suppression at its sites of origin.
 Unlike DLBCL-CI, however, the large B cells in FA-DLBCL appear unable to proliferate and survive long-term outside of the sequestered sites; consequently, the EBV+ cells tend to spread beyond these sequestered sits and FA-DKBCL does not appear to be a truly malignant disease.
 The two disorders also have other differences: the histology of the involved tissues in FA-DLBCL and DLBCL-CI are dissimilar and the large EBV+ B cells in FA-DLBCL, unlike those in DLBCL-CI, do not overexpress the Myc gene and have relatively few karyotype chromosomal abnormalities.

 Patients with FA-DLBCL present with signs and symptoms reflecting the location of the infiltrative lesion.
-When these lesions occupy the heart (e.g. on myxommas or prosthetic valves) or vasculature (e.g. on thrombus-laden vascular grafts) the disease may present as a life-threatening cardiovascular symptoms, particularly strokes.
+When these lesions occupy the heart (e.g. on myxomas or prosthetic valves) or vasculature (e.g. on thrombus-laden vascular grafts) the disease may present as a life-threatening cardiovascular symptoms, particularly strokes.
 Outside of these cardiovascular complications, the disease typically takes an indolent course without spreading beyond its site of origin.
 Removal of the tissues along with any associated foreign implant is usually curative.
 Refractory or recurrent disease has been treated with the CHOP (± rituximab) with only limited success.

 Epstein–Barr virus-positive human herpes virus 8-associated B cell lymphoproliferative disorders

 Human herpes virus 8 (HHV8) is associated with four rare lymphoproliferative disorders: 1) a subset of diffuse large B cell lymphoma (DLBCL), b) large B-cell lymphoma arising in HHV8-associated multicentric Castleman's disease, c) primary effusion lymphoma, and 4) germinotropic lymphoproliferative disorder.
-The latter two forms of HHV8+ lymphoproliferatvive disorders have been associated in rare case reports with EBV infection.
+The latter two forms of HHV8+ lymphoproliferative disorders have been associated in rare case reports with EBV infection.